 Increasing recovery and pursuing zero waste achieves three key sustainability goals:

 2) Reduces environmental impacts, such as climate change and pollution

 3) Creates green jobs

-When materials are not reused or recycled and sent to the landfill, valuable resources are wasted and greenhouse gasses are emitted into the atmosphere.
+When materials are not reused or recycled or composted and instead sent to the landfill and incineration, valuable resources are wasted and greenhouse gases are emitted into the atmosphere.
 Compostable materials, like food scraps and yard trimmings that are sent to landfills produce methane, a potent greenhouse gas which is up to 72 times more potent than carbon dioxide.
+Applying compost sequesters carbon from the atmospehere into the future.
 San Francisco’s Zero Waste program significantly reduces these emissions, making it an essential component in achieving the City’s ambitious greenhouse gas reduction goals.

 San Francisco’s zero waste program benefits the economy, as composting and recycling save residents and businesses money and create green jobs (PDF).